 Keep the windows open a crack so air can circulate.
 If you’re using liquid oxygen, place the unit upright on the floor or on the seat beside you.
 If possible, secure it with a seat belt.
 Put extra oxygen units behind the seat.
 (Don’t put them in the trunk—it’s too hot.)
 DO NOT SMOKE or let anyone else smoke in the car.

 Call the carrier in advance and tell them you’re traveling with oxygen.
 You can likely take your own oxygen on board.
 You may need to show a copy of your prescription first.

 You can probably bring your own oxygen on board the cruise ship.
 Call to make arrangements.
-The cruise line will likely need a letter from your doctor, a brief medical history, and a copy of your oxygen prescription.
-You must arrange for oxygen units to be delivered to the cruise ship.
+The cruise line will likely need a letter from your provider, a brief medical history, and a copy of your oxygen prescription.